Learn About the History of Passover and Its Traditions

 In many Reform Jewish communities, Passover is celebrated for seven days, not eight.
 In more traditional Jewish communities—including both Orthodox and Conservative communities—Passover is celebrated for eight days.

-Family and friends gather together on the first and second nights of the holiday for the high point of the festival observance, the Seder.
+Family and friends gather together after nightfall on the first and second nights of the holiday for the high point of the festival observance, the Seder.
 During the Seder, which means “order” in Hebrew, the experience of the Exodus is told in story, song, prayer, and the tasting of symbolic foods.
-Perhaps the most well-known of these foods is the matzoh (flat, crackerlike unleavened bread), which is a reminder of the haste with which the slaves left Egypt because they did not even have time for the bread to rise.
+The Seder meals include four cups of wine, eating matzah and bitter herbs, and retelling the story of the Exodus.

 (Note: To some followers of Judaism, it is considered disrespectful to write out the name of the Lord in full.
 Because Passover is primarily a Jewish holiday, we have elected to follow this custom on this page by using “G-d” to refer to Him.
 Thank you for your understanding.)